Dogs bark.... It is part of their normal and

 Teaching your puppy appropriate behavior from the beginning is easier than changing behavior that has become a bad habit.
 Some behavior we may think of as cute in a puppy will not be cute in an adult dog.
 So, think ahead to avoid potential problems.

-The first few nights after bringing your puppy home will be the hardest.
+bringing your puppy home will be the hardest.
 You may want to put his crate in your bedroom.
 The puppy will be more secure with you near.
 Security builds trust.
 Trust will decrease the possibility of separation anxiety in the future.
 Just remember not to give any attention to the puppy if he is whining – that will only reward his undesirable behavior.

 By starting to train your puppy in obedience and relaxation at an early age, you can greatly reduce the probability your puppy will grow into a problem barker.
 Nip problems in the bud and always look at why the puppy is barking.
 Is it fear, anxiety, attention-seeking?
 Use the appropriate measures to treat the underlying problem.